-Puttshack is opening at Oakbrook Center this week (on November 3, 2021)!
+Puttshack opened on November 3, 2021 at Oakbrook Center.
 The concept—”An Upscale, Tech-Infused Mini Golf Experience”—sounded really interesting, so I was excited to check it out.
 We were hosted over the weekend for a preview so we could tell you all about our experience.
 All opinions are my own.

 This article originally published on October 31, 2021.
 We went to Puttshack again in March of 2022, so you can read that update towards the end as well.